hvkwak/my-cuda/exercise5/README.md

 ```

 ### ✅ Execution Results
-The store operation is expected to have bank conflict, whereas the load operations are coalesced.
+The store operation is expected to have bank conflict, whereas the load operation is coalesced.
 No profiling!
 ```bash
 root@ubuntu:/workspace/cuda_programming_works# ./checkSmemSquare
 ./checkSmemSquare at device 0: NVIDIA GeForce RTX 4090 with Bank Mode:4-Byte <<< grid (1,1) block (4,4)>>>